alejandrogzi/postoga/README.md

 ```

-## What's new on version 0.6.0-devel
+## What's new on version 0.7.0-devel

-- Fixed unnecessary imports and comments in all modules.
-- Added `plotter.py`, the plotter module of postoga.
-- postoga now reports findings automatically and save them under `POSTOGA_REPORT.pdf`
-- Modules have been updated to synchronize with plotter module.
-- Added plotter-dependent project-wide constants
-- Implemented `get_stats_from_bed` under `filter_query_annotation`, to quickly extract query stats
+- to be filled

 ## TO DO's